leannethng/hearthstone_stats/README.md

 + Style the win/loss buttons
 + Make the site responsive
 + Add average win rate
-+ Add in time game was played in History section
++ Add in the 'time game was played' column in History section